mbucchia/OpenXR-Toolkit/other-features.md

 ## Shaking reduction

-**Note:** This setting is currently not available to Varjo users due to a bug in the Varjo software.

 Previously known as "prediction dampening" this setting allows to reduce the jitter that can be observed when head or controller is predicted "too long in advance".
 This often manifests as "over-sensitivity" with your head movements.
 For example, some people have reported the view in the headset shaking with their heartbeats.
 That is an example of over-sensitivity.
 Set a negative value to reduce the amount of prediction and reduce shaking, for example -50% will cut in half the requested amount of prediction.
 Experimentally, best results have been achieved with values between -20% and -40%.

 ## Brightness, contrast and saturation